tableau/TabPy/TableauConfiguration.md

 <p align="center"><img alt="Converting to list to make the results JSON serializable" src="python-calculated-field.png"></p>

 ## Using Deployed Functions
 [TabPy client documentation](client.md) covers in detail how functions could be deployed as endpoints.
-You can invoke such endpoints using `tabpy.query` option.
+You can invoke such endpoints using `tabpy.query` option by specifying the endpoint name and arguments and retrieving the `response` object.

 A SCRIPT calculated field in Tableau using the [add endpoint](client.md#deploying-a-function) defined in [TabPy client documentation](client.md) could look like the following:

 ```
 SCRIPT_REAL("